 Keeping the Potomac: A 30 minute film produced by SOC Students for Maryland Public Television taught by Professor Mike English.
-It will screen at the DC Environmental Film Festival (EFF) in March and air regionally on PBS in prime time in May as part of Chesapeake Week.
+It screened at the DC Environmental Film Festival (EFF) in March, 2017, and aired regionally on PBS in prime time in May as part of Chesapeake Week.

 For Potomac Riverkeeper Brent Walls, “being a riverkeeper is not just a job it’s a way of life.”
 All life in the Potomac is threatened by the discharge from the New Page paper mill in Westernport, Maryland.